Sam0x90/CB-Threat-Hunting/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+# About The Project

 Initially started by @0xAnalyst, I will try to update this repo with my humble contributions.\
 It is meant to provide security analysts a 'cheatsheet' or 'guideline' to be used alongside CarbonBlack Response

 This repository will contain mainly 2 things:
-- Search queries to help security analysts finding malicious activities.
+- **Detections**: Search queries to help security analysts finding malicious activities.
-- Response actions to help security analysts performing incident response activities.
+- **LiveResponse**: Response actions via CB Live Response feature to help security analysts performing incident response activities.
+- **Scripts**: Scripts leveraging the the CB Response API to perform various actions.

 Please don't hesitate to propose any additional queries and response actions for inclusion in this repository.

-## Roadmap
+# Roadmap

 - [ ] Redefine and document the git structure
 - [x] Define rule format